 Chicago Public Schools has long been ahead of the curve in this area.
-Their latest innovative program, the Pathways to the Seal of Biliteracy, engages students in 5th- 8th grades in language learning and gives them an award for biliteracy.
+Their latest innovative program, the Pathways Towards the Seal of Biliteracy, engages students in 5th- 8th grades in language learning and gives them an award for biliteracy.
 The goal is to get them excited about their language skills and put them on the “pathway” toward getting the official Seal at graduation.

 “It goes beyond the proven academic benefits of language study,” said David Bong, CEO of Avant Assessment.
 “The Seal of Biliteracy and the trends of engaging students in dual language programs from a young age are part of a movement to prepare students for an increasingly global economy.”